PnX-SI/BAM-widget/docs/customization.md

 ### `radius` (**Type:** number)

-Buffer radius for the search area in kilometers.
+Buffer radius for the search area in meters.

 **Example:** `1`